wichtounet/wichtounet.github.io/posts/2014/04/related-posts-nikola-website.md

-The one thing I missed in Nikola was the lack of Related Posts generation.
+The one thing I missed in Nikola was the lack of **Related Posts generation**.
 I solved this during [the migration from WordPress to Nikola](http://baptiste-wicht.com/posts/2014/03/migrated-from-wordpress-to-nikola.html), by using simple algorithms to generate related posts for each blog post and then display them in the form of a simple widget.

 For example, you can see the related posts of this post on the left, just under my Google+ badge.